 - Set clear rules for your teen about drug use.
 This may include not riding in a car with kids who have been doing drugs and not staying at a party where anyone is doing drugs.

 - Know what your teen is doing.
 Teens who are unsupervised are more likely to experiment with drugs.
-Keep tabs on where your teen is and who he or she is with.
+Keep tabs on where your teen is and who they are with.
 Ask your teen to check in with you at certain times of the day, such as after school.

 - Encourage healthy activities.
 Hobbies, clubs, sports, and part-time jobs are all great ways to keep teens busy.
 By staying active, your teen will have less time to get involved with drug use.